alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

-After conducting our G2P anallysis, two variants ("SHZ-2" and "VK") which showed promise for enhanced ligand recognition.
+After conducting our G2P anallysis, we identified two variants ("SHZ-2" and "VK") with promising enhanced Avr-PikC recognition.
 The SRAs of rice lines with either of these ligand binding domain variants were saved to a shortlist for variant calling, named **vars_sra.txt** which is found in the "Source" directory.
-This list was then used to do variant calling on the preexisting sequence alignments we generated already, just along the full *Pik-1* and *Pik-2* sequences.
+This list was then used to do variant calling along the full *Pik-1* and *Pik-2* sequences using the sequence alignments we already generated.

 ```bash